wgroeneveld/redzuurdesem/content/boek/bokrijk.pd.md

 \label{bokrijk}

-> '_Bread recipes are almost useless, because they are so dependent on yeast speeds and the variable nature of flours._' - Walter Banfield, A Comprehensive Treatise on Bread Manufacture
+> '_Bread recipes are almost useless, because they are so dependent on yeast speeds and the variable nature of flours._' - Walter Banfield, A Comprehensive \mbox{Treatise} on Bread Manufacture

 ### Een demonstratie van het bakken van weleer